MapcreatorIO/api-docs/source/v1/index.html.md

 ## Keywords

-There are a few keywords throughout the API that you can use in the url as shortcuts to certain resources.
+There are a few keywords throughout the API that you can use in the URL as shortcuts to certain resources.

 ```
 GET /v1/users/me
 ```

-For example, you can use `me` as an keyword for a user.
-This will return the resource of the logged in user.
+For example, you can use `me` as a keyword for a user.
+This will return the resource of the user that that is associated with the token used to make the request.

 <br/>